404src/exocore/_articles/ccna-summary.md

     - configures an interface to become a DHCP client so that it can receive IP configuration information from a DHCP server.
 A DHCP client can receive an IP address,  a subnet mask, a domain name, a DNS server, and more from a DHCP server.

 OSPF
+- router ospf *process-id*
+    - enables OSPF router configuration mode, used in configured terminal mode
+- router-id *ip-address*
+    - manually configures router-id, used in router config mode
+    - if router ID is not manually configured, the router ID will be the highest Loopback IP address configured on a router. if a loopback IP address is not configured, then the router ID will be the highest IP address among the configured interfaces.
 - show ip ospf interface brief
     - shows interfaces, PID, Area, IP address/mask, cost, state.
 Full adjacencies/total count of neighbors
 - show ip ospf neighbor

 - show ip ospf int g0/0
     - shows state, priority, DR+BDR router IDs and interface IP addresses, neighbor count, (full) adjacent neighbor count
+- network (**address mask**) area (**area-id**)
+    - configure an OSPF area in OSPF router configuration mode

 - ip ospf priority (**#1-255**)
     - used in interface config mode, configures interface priority in order to manually configure DR/BDR (default is 1)
     - if set to 0, the router can not become the DR/BDR for the subnet